Java Document Signing Library – Create Audit Trail with Digital Signatures & Metadata

 Issue: Metadata Not Appearing in Excel

-Cause: You’re using PdfMetadataSignature instead of SpreadsheetMetadataSignature.
+Cause: Using PdfMetadataSignature instead of SpreadsheetMetadataSignature.

-Fix: Always match the signature type to document format:
+Fix: Match signature type to document format:

 Issue: Slow Processing on Network Drives